ChurchApps/FreeShowWeb/src/routes/docs/ndi/+page.md

 ## What's NDI?

 NDI stands for Network Device Interface, and enables high-definition video to be sent and received over a computer network with low-latency.
 In FreeShow it is used to send multiple output streams, it also supports transparent videos.
-The streams can be received and used by a streaming software such as OBS og vMix.
+The streams can be received and used by a streaming software such as OBS or vMix.
 It is recommended to use ethernet connection.

 ## Enabling